Top 10 Canvas Accessibility Checks

 Use Meaningful Hyperlinks

 Instead of http://uwb.edu/learningtech use the Learning Technologies website.
 Avoid links such as Click Here, which is not meaningful.
-Tip: When you print Canvas pages content, all full URLs will be included as part of the printout.
+Tip: When you print Canvas pages, all full URLs will be included as part of the printout.

 The Canvas Rich Text Editor has options for adding unordered lists (with bullets) and ordered lists (with numbers).
-When lists are explicitly created as lists, this helps screen readers to understand how the content is organized
+When lists are created as using the built-in option, it helps users of screen readers to understand how the content is organized.

 Don't Rely Fully on Color or Position